Shashquatch28/torque/learning_log.md

   split, ambiguous handling, self-paid cancellation, B2B partial payments, and correct case closure with a full audit entry.
 - Append-only audit ledger; strict tenant isolation; DPDP-aligned PII handling.
+- **Recovery scoring** (Module 8): `(probability × amount at risk) ÷ expected
+  next-step cost`, cold-start benchmark + bounded warm-start promise-keeping adjustment, live on both the Outreach Coordinator and the human queue — the placeholder this section once flagged is fully retired.

 **Implemented but dependent on a future step:**

 - The **direct payment-link attribution path** is fully built; it becomes end-to-end once the link-creation *action* is switched from stub to live delivery.
-- The **Outreach Coordinator / human-queue priority** uses a placeholder (amount at risk) until the Module 8 score plugs into the same seam.

 **Explicitly deferred (designed, out of demo scope):**